vstechapps/fullstack-accelerate/docs/java/projects/vehicle-container/index.md

 - **Use MySQL Database**: Provide an option to store vehicle details in a MySQL database for structured and efficient data management.
 - **Load & Save Data**: Ensure vehicle data persists between program runs, allowing users to choose between file-based or database storage.

-## Conclusion
-This Java program will offer a basic way to manage a collection of vehicles while maintaining a maximum load capacity, ensuring efficient organization and storage within the container.
-The system provides flexibility by supporting both file-based and database storage options.